Nisean horse: History

 The Nisean, according to one source, was "tall and swift, and color adorned his sides.
 The Chinese called the breed the tien ma – heavenly horse or Soulon-vegetarian dragon.
 The Nisean was the most valuable horse in the ancient world.
 Some were spotted, like a leopard or, as golden as a newly minted coin.
 Others were red and blue roan with darker color.

 The royal Nisean was the mount of the nobility in ancient Persia.
-Two gray Nisean stallions pulled the shah’s royal chariot, while four of the regal animals pulled the chariot of Ahura Mazda, the supreme god of Persia and Medea.
+Two gray Nisean stallions pulled the shah’s royal chariot, while four of the regal animals pulled the chariot of Ahura Mazda, the supreme god of Persia and Media.
 Silver coins from the days of Cyrus the Great show him hunting lions from horseback using a spear.
 It is safe to assume that courage and manageability were more important than color on these occasions, and without the stirrup, Cyrus also needed a smooth riding horse, so it is assumed that the Nisean horse also had smooth gaits.

 During the reign of Darius, Nisean horses were bred from Armenia to Sogdiana.
-The Nisean horse was so sought after, that the Greeks (mainly, the Spartans) imported Nisean horses and bred them to their native stock, and many nomadic tribes, (such as the Scythians) in and around the Persian Empire also imported, captured, or stole Nisean horses.
+The Nisean horse was so sought after that the Greeks (mainly, the Spartans) imported Nisean horses and bred them to their native stock, and many nomadic tribes (such as the Scythians) in and around the Persian Empire also imported, captured, or stole Nisean horses.

 Nisean horses had several traits that they passed on to their descendants.
 One of them was bony knobs on their forehead often referred to as "horns".
-This could have been due to prominent temple bones or cartilage on their forehead.The Greeks exported many horses to the Iberian peninsula, where the Nisean greatly influenced the ancestors of today's Iberian horse breeds, such as the Carthusian, Lusitano, Andalusian, Barb, and Spanish Mustang.
+This could have been due to prominent temple bones or cartilage on their forehead.
+The Greeks exported many horses to the Iberian Peninsula, where the Nisean greatly influenced the ancestors of today's Iberian horse breeds, such as the Carthusian, Lusitano, Andalusian, Barb, and Spanish Mustang.